 Magazines & Media:

-Automobile magazine, Nov.
+Automobile Magazine, Nov.
 1994 (Vol. 9, #8), "Imports, New for '95" issue.
-Covers new import cars for 1995, plus an article about musician J. Geils and his car restoration business; article with photos of various auction, racing and vintage car painted art posters.
+Has an article about musician J. Geils and his car restoration business; article with photos of various auction, racing and vintage car painted art posters.
 F/VF or better...$1 (View)

 Automobiles Classiques #1, Vol. 1, Spring/Summer 1984.
 This is the American/English edition done by Arnauld de Fouchier Inc. in New York, which put out 1 issue, then was sold and restarted by a French publisher, then that happened again.
 Very high quality mag covering exotic and racing cars.
 117 editorial pages, then 5 double page cutaway images of 5 racing cars: Porsche DP 936 & 935, BMW 320 & M-1, and Opel Ascona 400.
 Cover pic of a white Lamborghini Countach.
 Inside there's articles and great photos of the Lamborghini Countach, Mercedes Benz 300 SLR, Ferrari 275 GTB, the Duesenberg J & SJ, Connolly Bros (makers of the famous leather seat coverings), and an interview with Ferruccio Lamborghini, with nice pics of many of his creations.
 Excellent condition, I'm calling it Very Fine-Near mint.
 Some minor reading kinks on the back, and the binding glue has dried and separated from the pages, but they were also sewn in, so nothing has come loose, and it's perfectly readable.
 One subscription card of the 3 in the back has been removed ($49.95 for 4 issues, cover price was $15!).
 Near as I can find out, this appears to be the ONLY edition done in English, so I'd think that would make it highly collectible in the U.S. car mag market.
 Yours for original price...$15 (View)